Glossary

 What is the difference between first-party and third-party cookies?

-First-party cookies are set by the website you are currently visiting and are used to remember preferences, login sessions, and shopping cart contents.
-Third-party cookies are placed by a different domain than the one you are browsing, typically by advertising networks or social media platforms, and are used to track your behavior across multiple websites for ad targeting and retargeting purposes.
+First-party cookies are set by the website you are visiting and store preferences, sessions, and cart contents.
+Third-party cookies are placed by a different domain, typically advertising networks or social media platforms, and track behavior across multiple websites for ad targeting.
+First-party cookies are privacy-friendly and remain fully supported by all browsers, while third-party cookies face deprecation across the industry.

 Why are third-party cookies being phased out?

-Third-party cookies are being deprecated due to growing privacy concerns and regulatory pressure from laws like GDPR and CCPA.
-Major browser vendors, including Apple (Safari) and Mozilla (Firefox), have already blocked third-party cookies by default, and Google has announced plans to phase them out in Chrome.
-This shift is pushing the industry toward privacy-preserving alternatives such as first-party data strategies, contextual advertising, and consent management frameworks.
+Third-party cookies are being deprecated due to growing privacy concerns and regulatory pressure from GDPR and CCPA.
+Safari and Firefox already block them by default, and Chrome now gives users opt-out controls.
+This shift is pushing marketers toward privacy-preserving alternatives such as first-party data strategies, contextual advertising, and CDP-powered audience targeting that does not depend on cross-site tracking.

 How can marketers adapt to the loss of third-party cookies?

-Marketers are shifting toward first-party data collection, building direct relationships with customers through loyalty programs, newsletters, and authenticated experiences.
-Customer data platforms help by unifying first-party data from multiple touchpoints into comprehensive customer profiles that support personalization without relying on cross-site tracking.
-Contextual advertising, server-side tracking, and privacy-compliant identity solutions are also emerging as effective alternatives.
+Marketers are shifting toward first-party data collection through loyalty programs, newsletters, and authenticated experiences.
+Customer data platforms unify first-party data from multiple touchpoints into comprehensive customer profiles that support personalization without cross-site tracking.
+Contextual advertising, server-side tracking, and privacy-compliant identity solutions are also effective alternatives that maintain targeting precision.

 • Second-Party Cookie — Partner-shared data alternative as third-party cookies are deprecated